rotembcohen/haaretzpass/README.md

 **Instructions:**

-A. Download and install the crx file (open chrome://extensions on Chrome, drag and drop the file)
+A. Download the crx file (you don't need the Source folder)

+B. Install it in Chrome (open chrome://extensions, drag and drop the file).

-B. A green Haaretz icon would appear in your browser toolbar.
+C. A green Haaretz icon would appear in your browser toolbar.

-C. Go to haaretz website and enter a premium article (marked by a grey key icon).
-If you already were in an Haaretz webpage when you activated the extension, you should refresh the page.
+D. Go to haaretz website and enter a premium article (marked by a grey key icon).
+If you already were in an Haaretz webpage when you installed the extension, you should refresh the page.

-D. Enjoy!
+E. Enjoy!

 This code has no malware or any data collecting sh*t.